movementlabsxyz/movement-hack-temp/src/ch02-03-hello-move.md

 # Hello, Move!

+If you've installed Movement CLI, congratulations!

+If not, please [return to the previous lesson](ch02-02-install-movement-cli.md) and install Movement CLI.

+Now that you have Movement CLI installed, it's time to deploy something to Movement.
+Ideally and end-to-end (E2E) dApp.

+If you'd prefer to build up your confidence first, it's fine to deploy a simple module.
+Just [follow this guide](https://docs.movementlabs.xyz/developers/tutorials/deploy/aptos-module).
+It doesn't require any coding experience.

+An E2E dApp is just an on-chain module or modules paired with a front end like a Next.js or Vite app.
+So it's not too much more complicated than deploying a module.

 In this lesson, you'll build a simple dApp that allows users to post messages to a chat room.

+Just like in the module deployment guide, you don't need any coding experience to deploy this dApp.
+You only have to be able to follow ste-by-step directions 👍🏼

 Try the app here: https://main.d2761w90g9sxb3.amplifyapp.com/